John K. Lawson: Battle of Hong Kong

 The plaque is dedicated to Lawson and all members of Brigade Headquarters C Force.

 After the forces defending Kowloon were withdrawn to the island of Hong Kong on 11 December 1941, General Christopher Maltby organized the defence of the island into two brigades, west and east.
 Lawson was placed in charge of the west brigade, which included the Winnipeg Grenadiers, the Royal Scots, the Punjab Regiment (India) and the Canadian Signallers.
 The Japanese landed on Hong Kong Island on 18 December 1941 with the intent to split the defenders in two.
 After fierce fighting, Japanese forces surrounded Lawson's headquarters at around 10 a.m. on 19 December.
-Lawson radioed his commanders that he was "going outside to fight his way out" and left his splinter proof shelter with a small group of his officers.
+Lawson radioed his commanders that he was "going outside to fight his way out" and left his splinter-proof shelter with a small group of his officers.
 He was killed immediately after leaving his shelters by a burst of Japanese machine gun fire.

-When the Japanese arrived and found his body, they gave him a military burial nearby in Wong Nai Chong Gap out of respect for his courage.
 A chaplain was allowed to remove Lawson's silver identification disc bracelet and held on to it through four years as a Japanese prisoner of war before returning it to Lawson's family in Canada.
 Meanwhile, Hong Kong was relieved only on 16 September 1945, more than a month after the war ended.

 The original headstone erected by the Japanese was removed after the war.
 Lawson was reburied at the Sai Wan War Cemetery after the war.
 A memorial plate was erected by the Canadian government at the site in 2005.

 Personal life

-Lawson was married to Augusta Hawkesworth Wilson in 1930 and had two sons, Arthur John (b.
-1934) and Michael Ivan (b.
-1936).
+Lawson was married to Augusta Hawkesworth Wilson in 1930 and had two sons, Lieutenant-Colonel Arthur John (1934-2021) and Michael Ivan (1936-2012).

 His family donated his medals to the Royal Canadian Military Institute.